In today’s post: Learn how to make this beautiful braided bread recipe – it looks impressive and tastes amazing but is very easy to make!

 If you’re using a stand mixer: Add 5 C of flour and all other ingredients to the bowl at once, liquids first, and turn your mixer on low (using the bread hook) until flour is mostly incorporated.
 Turn up to 3 and knead for five more minutes, adding up to 1 C more flour until dough pulls away from the sides of the bowl (see photo below).
 Turn out onto floured surface and knead once or twice to pull it into a nice ball, as shown below (dough will be somewhat stiff).
 Cover with a towel and let rest for 20 minutes.

 W/out a stand mixer: combine 2 C of flour with rest of ingredients in a mixing bowl and use a hand mixer to blend well.
 Gradually mix in 3 to 3 1/2 more cups of flour with wooden spoon until dough pulls from sides of bowl and gets too stiff to use the spoon.
-Turn out onto floured surface and divide into two.
-Knead each portion by hand for about 8 minutes until you get a nice smooth ball (as pictured above right), adding a little flour as needed to keep it from sticking to your work surface.
+Turn out onto floured surface.
+Knead by hand for about 10-12 minutes until you get a nice smooth ball (as pictured above right), adding a little flour as needed to keep it from sticking to your work surface (do not go over 6 cups of flour total unless the dough is extremely sticky).
 Cover with a towel and let rest 20 minutes.

-Either method continues: Divide dough into two portions if you haven’t done so already.
+Either method continues: Diving the dough into two equal pieces.
 Sprinkle more flour on your work surface and use a rolling pin to roll one piece of dough into a rectangle as shown below (maybe 6 inches wide and 15 inches long – but don’t worry about being exact).
 Use a pizza cutter to slice rectangle into three long pieces.
 Pull sides of each piece up and pinch together to form a rope, as shown below.
 Braid pieces together, starting in the center and working down, then going back to the center and working back up.
 Wind braid into a circle and place into an 8 or 9 inch round cake pan that has been greased (I line mine with wax paper as well as spraying w/Pam).
 Where loose ends meet, tuck them together to form a complete circle.

 Repeat with other half of dough.
 Spray a piece of plastic wrap with a little Pam and use that (Pam side down) to cover each of your dough circles, then place them in the fridge for anywhere between 2 and 48 hours.